16 Jun 3 Top Tips for Maintaining Engagement Over The School Break

 - Click “Download Certificate”.

-Tell pupils to set their sights on earning a bronze, silver or gold trophy in Challenge Mode.
-For example, “earn a silver trophy on all the subitising Challenges” or “a bronze trophy on two of the number bonds Challenges”.
+Tell your pupils to set their sights on earning a bronze, silver or gold trophy in Challenge Mode.
+For example, “earn a silver trophy on all the subitising Challenges” or “a bronze trophy on the Number Bonds to 10 Challenge”.